HaciHaciyev/Chess/README.md

 ## Contributing
 We welcome contributions to the Chess Game Backend project.
 We also welcome front-end developers and designers for the client side.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the **Prosperity Public License 3.0.0**.
+You are free to use, modify, and distribute this software **for non-commercial purposes**.

+For commercial use, please contact the author for a separate license agreement.
+The full text of the license is available in the [LICENSE](./LICENSE) file or at [prosperitylicense.com](https://prosperitylicense.com/).